mihaiplesa/mihaiplesa.com/content/en/home/about.md

 I like stuff.
 You too?

-Born in the capital of Transylvania in a family that's half artists half engineers, gained altitude in the United Kingdom then eventually landed in the sunny Cayman Islands (but not for long).
+Took off from the capital of Transylvania in a family of artists and engineers and gained altitude in the United Kingdom (with a pit stop in the sunny Cayman Islands).

 #### likes
 * optimizing things